okta/odyssey/packages/docs/components/select.md

 id: component-select
 title: Select
 description: Often referred to as a “dropdown menu” this input triggers a menu of options a user can select.
-lead: Often referred to as a “dropdown menu” this input triggers a menu of options a user can select.
+lede: Often referred to as a “dropdown menu” this input triggers a menu of options a user can select.
 Country and state Selects are common examples.
 tabs:
   - label: 'Overview'
     id: 'overview'